41 Cruise Essentials You Shouldn’t Cruise Without

 25. Water shoes

 These are always a must for us when cruising the Caribbean.
 Not all beaches are equal with that soft white sand you want to sink your toes in.
-Some have rocky beaches, like in Bonaire and Curacao, where our water shoes were lifesaving.
+Some have rocky beaches, like in Bonaire, where our water shoes were lifesaving.
 You can carry them in your beach bag or wear them for the day if you know you’re going to beach hopping.

 These are my favorite water shoes because they look like sneakers, while my husband prefers his Speedos.